akiradeveloper/radikorec/README.md

 A Simple Radiko Recorder

 ## Install
-`pip install radikorec` or
-`make install`
+`make install` or
+<strike>`pip install radikorec`</strike>

 ## Test
-First, run with `--test` flag to see it works.
+First, run with `--test` flag to see if it works.
-Start recording streaming for 15 second and store it as /tmp/RADIKOREC.m4a is the right behavior otherwise check for /tmp/radikorec.log which might help you.
+Starts to record streaming for 15 second and stores it as /tmp/RADIKOREC.m4a is the right behavior
+otherwise check for /tmp/radikorec.log which might help you.
 Any question will be welcome.
 Feel free to e-mail me.